FENCE

 The broadside is printed on letterpress by Empyrean Press for Fence.
 Wayne's necessary Instagram account is here, and his home website here.
 The broadside is printed on Moriki Kozo Bright Yellow paper (see paper samples below).
 Moriki Kozo is handmade in Japan, crafted from the fibers of the Kozo, or Paper Mulberry tree.

-The words are excerpted from Wayne’s poem “Kugel Exercises,” to be published in full in Fence magazine issue #42, coming early next year.
+The words are excerpted from Wayne’s poem “Kugel Exercises,” published in full in Fence magazine issue #42, the Spring/Summer 2025 edition.
 The poem is here in its gorgeous entirety for you to preview below.
 The broadside measures 7 3/4 inches x 10 1/4 inches.

-Your contribution and support will allow Fence to continue into 2025 and to publish in Fence magazine and through Fence Books the finest in contemporary literature—poetry, fiction, other, and beyond.
-As a small nonprofit publisher and venue supporting writers and readers, we cannot exist without your financial support.
+Your contribution and support will allow Fence to continue more sustainably into 2025 and to publish in Fence magazine and through Fence Books the finest in contemporary literature—poetry, fiction, other, and beyond.
+As a small independent not-for-profit publisher and venue supporting writers and readers, we cannot exist without your financial support.
 The staff of Fence and all of our artists and writers thank you wholeheartedly.

 KUGEL EXERCISES